GreengageDB/greengage/arenadata/readme.md

 Also, the allure report for each failed test has gpdb logs attached files.
 See `gpMgmt/test/behave_utils/arenadata/formatter.py`
 It required to add `gpMgmt/tests` directory to `PYTHONPATH`.

-Greenplum cluster in Docker containers has its own peculiarities in preparing a cluster for tests.
+Greengage cluster in Docker containers has its own peculiarities in preparing a cluster for tests.
 All tests are run in one way or another on the demo cluster, wherever possible.
 For example, cross_subnet tests or tests with tag `concourse_cluster` currently not worked because of too complex cluster preconditions.